3beca/clickhouse/README.md

 ## Introduction

-This module is a client for ClickHouse database using the Http API https://clickhouse.com/docs/en/interfaces/http/.
+This module is a client for ClickHouse database using the Http interface https://clickhouse.com/docs/en/interfaces/http/.

 ## Usage